samicpp/tcp-services/README.md

 When an error occours it will use the error files located in SpecialURL.tardir+`/errors/`+status code.
 If it can't find an error file it wll send out a default response.

+Will cache certain responses and all files.
+Customizable with the variable `cacheTIme` with miliseconds in `http-server.ts:20:23`.

 ### main.ts
 Imports engine.ts, http-server.ts and starts a server.